Connaught Laboratories: Trial and expansion of the polio vaccine: 1946-1960s

 Throughout the first half of the 20th century, polio outbreaks grew larger and more severe as the disease struck most provinces from west to east.
-In 1953, Canada’s worst polio epidemic year, a total of almost 9,000 cases had claimed the lives of 494 people across the country.
+In 1953, Canada's worst polio epidemic year, a total of almost 9,000 cases had claimed the lives of 494 people across the country.

 In 1946, Robert Defries, Director of Connaught Laboratories, began an initiative to tackle the growing polio problem.
 To reflect the institution's expanding scope of virology research, Connaught was renamed "Connaught Medical Research Laboratories".
 The initiative benefitted from a surge in available polio research funding, particularly from the United States where Franklin D. Roosevelt's personal polio experience had led to the establishment of the National Foundation for Infantile Paralysis (NFIP), later renamed March of Dimes.
 First recruited to the polio initiative were Clennel van Rooyen and Andrew J. Rhodes.
-Following an especially severe epidemic that struck the Inuit community of igluligaarjuk in the Northwest Territories, the Labs' Arctic investigations revealed that the polio had very little to do with geography or a summer "polio season", factors that had been thought to affect transmissibility of the disease.
+Following an especially severe epidemic that struck the Inuit community of igluligaarjuk in the Northwest Territories, the Labs' Arctic investigations revealed that polio had very little to do with geography or a summer "polio season", factors that had been thought to affect transmissibility of the disease.